DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 }
 ```

 The `_end_stack` extern C definition tells the rust compiler to look for this symbol in the linker script.
 Then all we do is move the symbol into `sp`, and jump to main.
-We have to specify that the function does not return in order for the rust compiler to not return errors.
+We have to specify that the function does not return in order for the rust compiler's checks to pass.
 We'll also need to define a `main` function to actually jump to, which we'll do later on.

 ## Using OpenSBI to print